eminetto/eltonminetto.net/content/post/2019-06-01-object-calisthenics-golang.en.md

 +++
-title = "Object Calisthenics em Golang" subtitle = ""
+title = "Object Calisthenics in Golang" subtitle = ""
 date = "2019-06-01T10:54:24+02:00"
 bigimg = ""
 +++

-O termo **Object Calisthenics** foi introduzido por [Jeff Bay](http://www.xpteam.com/jeff/) e publicado no livro [Thought Works Anthology](https://pragprog.com/book/twa/thoughtworks-anthology).
-Trata-se de um conjunto de boas práticas e regras de programação que podem ser aplicadas para melhorar a qualidade do código.
+[Jeff Bay](http://www.xpteam.com/jeff/) introduced the term **Object Calisthenics** in his book [Thought Works Anthology] (https://pragprog.com/book/twa/thoughtworks-anthology).
+It is a set of good practices and programming rules that can improve the quality of our code.

 <!--more-->

-Eu fui apresentado a estas técnicas quando o [Rafael Dohms](https://twitter.com/rdohms) e o [Guilherme Blanco](https://twitter.com/guilhermeblanco) fizeram um excelente trabalho adaptando-as da linguagem Java para PHP.
-Se você escreve código em PHP e ainda não conhece Object Calisthenics eu recomendo duas das apresentações feitas por eles:
+I saw these techniques for the first time when [Rafael Dohms](https://twitter.com/rdohms) and [Guilherme Blanco](https://twitter.com/guilhermeblanco) did a great job adapting them from the Java language to PHP.
+If you write code in PHP and do not know Object Calisthenics, I recommend two of the presentations made by them:

 [Your code sucks, let's fix it](https://www.slideshare.net/rdohms/your-code-sucks-lets-fix-it-15471808)

 [Object Calisthenics Applied to PHP](https://www.slideshare.net/guilhermeblanco/object-calisthenics-applied-to-php)

-Mas afinal, quais são estas regras?
-São elas, na versão original:
+But what are these rules, anyway?
+They are, in the original version:

 - One level of indentation per method.
 - Don't use the ELSE keyword.